aaltowebapps/team-5/README.markdown

 1. Goto link below and register.
 1. vmc gem is used for communicating to cloudfoundry. this should be installed with bundle install.

+When updating to cloudfoundry, use

+bundle exec rake assets:precompile; vmc update feeltask

 #### Links

 * http://start.cloudfoundry.com/getting-started.html